Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ## Step 3: Data Transformation & Feature Engineering

-After cleaning, I will create derived fields and views to support analysis.
+After cleaning, I will create derived fields and views to support analysis and to capture operational nuances that aren’t explicit in raw data but are critical for decision-making.
 Examples include:

 - No-show flag and no-show rate calculations